 With deadline day fast approaching, we’re taking a look at where the value lies in making late Premier League transfers.

-A tighter summer window ending before the new season begins has put more pressure on top-flight clubs to get their house in order.
+For the second year running, a tighter summer window ending before the new season begins has put more pressure on top-flight clubs to get their house in order.

 Does the timing of transfers matter?